Predjo/react-infinite-scroll/README.md

 - `hasMore` : Boolean stating if we should keep listening to scroll event and trying to load more stuff

-- `loader` : Loader element to be displayed while loading stuff - You can use `InfiniteScroll.setDefaultLoader(loader);` to set a defaut loader for all your `InfiniteScroll` components
+- `loader` : Loader element to be displayed while loading stuff

 - `threshold` : The distance between the bottom of the page and the bottom of the window's viewport that triggers the loading of new stuff -